6 Food Lies Pregnant Women Are Told

 1) Food preparation tips

 Improper food handling, including cross-contamination and incorrect food storage, is responsible for over half of food-borne illnesses.
-As a result, one of the most important steps a pregnant woman can take is to be extra cautious in the kitchen while cooking:
+One of the most impactful things you can do during pregnancy is simply be extra careful in the kitchen when preparing and cooking food.

 3) Choose low mercury fish